-- 119 At pp 493-494. - Powell v Thompson [1991] 1 NZLR 597, Equiticorp Industries Group v Hawkins [1991] NZLR 700 (interlocutory proceedings), Nimmo v Westpac Banking Corporation [1993] 3 NZLR 218, Springfield Acres (In Liquidation) v Abacus (Hong Kong) [1994] 3 NZLR 502 (interlocutory proceedings). - 121 PD Finn in Equity, Fiduciaries and Trusts 1993 (Ed Waters, 1993) 195 argues for the abandonment of much, if not all, of the existing law and its replacement by the following three questions, all of which need to be answered in the affirmative before what he denominates "participatory liability" can be imposed: (1) Has a fiduciary committed a breach of fiduciary duty or breach of trust?
+119 At pp 493-494.

+Powell v Thompson [1991] 1 NZLR 597, Equiticorp Industries Group v Hawkins [1991] NZLR 700 (interlocutory proceedings), Nimmo v Westpac Banking Corporation [1993] 3 NZLR 218, Springfield Acres (In Liquidation) v Abacus (Hong Kong) [1994] 3 NZLR 502 (interlocutory proceedings).

+121 PD Finn in Equity, Fiduciaries and Trusts 1993 (Ed Waters, 1993) 195 argues for the abandonment of much, if not all, of the existing law and its replacement by the following three questions, all of which need to be answered in the affirmative before what he denominates "participatory liability" can be imposed: (1) Has a fiduciary committed a breach of fiduciary duty or breach of trust?
 (2) Has the third party participated in the manner in which the breach has occurred?
 (3) In so doing, did that party know or have reason to know that a wrong was being committed by the fiduciary on his or her beneficiaries?
 This view was cited with approval by Kirby P in Equiticorp Finance v Bank of New Zealand (1993) 32 NSWLR 50 at p 105.
 In England, Lord Hoffmann (a Lord of Appeal in Ordinary) writing extra-judicially in Frontiers of Liability (Ed Birks, 1994) 1 has advocated that liability for "knowing receipt" should arise, if at all, under the law of tort and in particular the torts of negligence and deceit and that all the forms of equitable liability should be abolished.
 Several commentators, including PBH Birks in [1993] LMCLQ 218 and C Harpum in Frontiers of Liability (Ed Birks, 1994) 9, have advocated strict liability for "knowing receipt", subject to the defence of change of position established in England by the decision of the House of Lords in Lipkin Gorman v Karpnale [1991] 2 AC 548.
-This view has been echoed by Millett J in El Ajou v Dollar Land Holdings [1993] BCLC 735 at p 759, where he said: "I do not see how it would be possible to develop any logical and coherent system of restitution if there were different requirements in respect of knowledge for the common law claim for money had and received, the personal claim for an account in equity against a knowing recipient and the equitable proprietary claim." - 122 This provision, re-enacted as Administration Act 1969 s 50, is primarily applicable to claims by beneficiaries arising out of a misdistribution of the assets of an estate or an inter vivos trust; it is therefore not clear to what extent it is applicable in cases of "knowing receipt".
+This view has been echoed by Millett J in El Ajou v Dollar Land Holdings [1993] BCLC 735 at p 759, where he said: "I do not see how it would be possible to develop any logical and coherent system of restitution if there were different requirements in respect of knowledge for the common law claim for money had and received, the personal claim for an account in equity against a knowing recipient and the equitable proprietary to liability for "knowing receipt".
+124 The law of England is at present in a state of total uncertainty; its one redeeming feature is that its newly created defence of change of position 125 almost certainly applies to liability for "knowing receipt".
+The law of New Zealand requires no judicial reconsideration; if any reform is introduced, it is clearly likely to be by statute.
+On the other hand, both the law of Australia and, particularly, the law of England are in urgent need of reconsideration by their respective appellate tribunals, whether or not any proposals for statutory reform are ever brought forward.

+This provision, re-enacted as Administration Act 1969 s 50, is primarily applicable to claims by beneficiaries arising out of a misdistribution of the assets of an estate or an inter vivos trust; it is therefore not clear to what extent it is applicable in cases of "knowing receipt".

-123 (1992) 66 ALJR 768 at pp 780-781.
+^{123 (1992) 66} ALJR 768 at pp 780-781.